ibmug/Homework_1/README.md

 ## Homework_1
 First Homework for Fullstack Bootcamp which contains semantic tags after initial review of the html code which did not.
 You can find within the build index-copy.html to compare semantics between files.
+I apologize for the not unique repository name, went ahead and take the 'descriptive' name of the proyect.

 ## Motivation
 My grade for my first homework, also I took this readme.md from another site.